lulle2007200/SwitchSDSetup/README.md

 ### --fix-mbr-properly
 Same as --fix-mbr.
 Sets up the mbr the proper way.
 Windows wont detect the hos_data partition due to some weird behaviour of the windows driver for removable storage devices.
 Use this, if you use the filter driver (makes the sd card appear as hard drive).
 No errors - it just works as intended.

+### --f [value]
+Value can be
+- a path to a zip file.
+The content of the provided zip file will get copied to the data partition (hos_data) automatically.
+Use --f [value] multiple times to add more than one zip file.

 ## Usage example: